RobMeades/watchdog/software/README.md

 Otherwise, the default (log level 1) is to run with information, warning and error messages from [libcamera](https://libcamera.org/) but not debug messages.

 # Serve
-To serve video, copy `*.png`, `*.html`, `.cfg` and `*.wsgi` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `sudo ./watchdog -d video` from there to put your video output files in the `video` sub-directory.
-You will also need to modify the permissions on `watchdog.cfg` so that it is writeable by the group that Apache belongs to (so that the schedule can be written b by the web API): do this with:
+To serve video, copy `*.png`, `*.html`, `*.js`, `*.css` and `*.wsgi` from this directory, plus the built `watchdog` executable, to the directory you have told Apache to serve pages from and run `sudo ./watchdog -d video` from there to put your video output files in the `video` sub-directory.
+You may need to modify the permissions of the `watchdog.cfg` file that is created when `watchdog` is first run so that the file is writeable by the group that Apache belongs to (in order that the schedule can be written-to by the web API): do this with:

 ```
 chmod -R g+rw watchdog.cfg